benji300/joplin-commands/README.md

 Joplin Command Collection is a plugin to extend the UX of [Joplin's](https://joplinapp.org/) desktop application.

-It provides a collection of [new commands](#new-commands) to improve and speed up your work with Joplin.
-Especially working with keyboard shall be improved.
+It provides a collection of [new commands](#new-commands) to improve and speed up your daily work with the keyboard in Joplin.
-Furthermore it maps [internal commands](#mapped-commands) to the main menu to allow to assign keyboard shortcuts to them.
+To do so it also maps some [internal commands](#mapped-commands) to the main menu to allow to assign keyboard shortcuts to them.

-> :warning: **CAUTION** - Requires Joplin **v1.4.11** or newer
+> :warning: **CAUTION** - Requires Joplin **v1.4.16** or newer

 > :construction: **BETA** - This is a development version at a very early stage.
 Please make a backup copy of the user data (especially from the database) before using this plugin.
 I don't think that the plugin causes any damage to the database, but unfortunately I can't rule it out completely.
 I neither have the time nor the possibilities to test all possible use cases.